Victor-2000/HTML_CSS_tutorial/jQuery Tutorial/jQuery.md

   included elements of obj2 with obj1.
 - .is('className') method can check up if the current tag has some specific class or pseudo-class

+# 3.2 The this Keyword

+- when using .on('click',functionName) you can cancel the default click event by taking an event parameter in the function and using the .preventDefault() method.
+Ex: function functionName(e){
+  e.preventDefault();
+  //... something that activates on click
+  }
+- .apply([hereGoesYourArrayElements]) is the same as call the difference being that you put in an array as a parameter
+- \$.proxy(func,thisArg) changes the function so it takes thisArg as the 'this' value inside.